feixh/GeoSup/README.md

 \* While steps 1 - 3 are needed for training a depth predictor on monocular videos for most methods, steps 4 & 5 marked with an asterisk are specializaed to our proposed training pipeline.

 We provide a script to do so, which requires extra dependencies.
-Check the "Data preparation" section below on how to use the script.
+If you plan to parse the raw data yourself, please check the "Data preparation" section below on how to use the script.

-We also provide a subset of VISMA2, which is preprocessed and ready to use.
-See the section below on how to train on the preprocessed data.
+You can also skip the data preparation step and try out a preprocessed subset of VISMA2 too.
+See the instructions below on how to train on the preprocessed data.

 ## Train on preprocessed data